orhnk/docReader/README.md

 **-Python:**
-Simply go inside of the python dir with `cd Python` and then, if you type `ls` you are gonna see some example images to try with and also `main.py` which is code to execute
+Simply go inside of the python dir with `cd Python`

+and then, if you type `ls` you are gonna see some example images to try with and also `main.py` which is code to execute

 Type:
-  `python main.py` to execute the program drag a folder to terminal or type it manually enter a word to search if program finds any word that you gave, It will print `<Your word> Found!`
+  `python main.py` to execute the program

+  drag a folder to terminal or type it manually

+  enter a word to search

+  if program finds any word that you gave, It will print `<Your word> Found!`

 **-Javascript**
 I used Javascript/html/css to create a simple website to make things a bit fancier.
 But there is a catch that I could not make python and javascript communicate so GUI verion only works with text files!
 To run javascript code:

-  go to directory's main folder and go inside to the `GUI (JS)` folder by `cd GUI\ \(JS\)/` type `pwd` and copy the result open any browser and paste it to search engine (on top) You should see something like this:![Screenshot_Document Reader — Mozilla Firefox_1](https://user-images.githubusercontent.com/101834410/189137405-b1ae45e3-e6bd-465c-85ac-7515f247ddfe.png)
+  go to directory's main folder and go inside to the `GUI (JS)` folder by `cd GUI\ \(JS\)/`

+  type `pwd` and copy the result

+  open any browser and paste it to search engine (on top) and add `index.html` to the end of it

+  You should see something like this:![Screenshot_Document Reader — Mozilla Firefox_1](https://user-images.githubusercontent.com/101834410/189137405-b1ae45e3-e6bd-465c-85ac-7515f247ddfe.png)

   Here You have to drag your file into the dashed box OR click anywhere inside the dashed box and select a file you want (Has to be text file to work!)     type a word to search inside of the mini textbox (on the upper left side of right black box)